- Prep time 24 hours

 - Serves 1 half baking sheet of pastry

 Yeasted puff pastry is the dough that is used to make treats like croissants and Danish.
 If you’ve never made yeasted puff pastry, I’d recommend starting with classic (unyeasted) puff first.
 This allows you to get the hang of the process of “locking” a block of butter inside the dough, then rolling out and repeatedly folding it—a process known as lamination.
 Yeasted puff pastry follows a very similar technique as the classic method, but with the added difficulty of working with a dough that is constantly rising throughout the process.
 For each fold, the dough is rolled out to an even thickness, trying to maintain straight edges and squared corners throughout the process.
 I’ve developed this recipe using a half baking sheet (13x18 inches) as a guide - that way each time you roll out the dough, you can just use the baking sheet as a guideline to show if you’ve reached the right size to perform the folds, rather than needing to bother with measurements throughout.
 Be sure to allow the dough enough time to rest/relax at each stage of the process.
 This makes it easier to roll and also ensures that both the dough and the butter locked inside it are at the ideal temperature: chilled but pliable, which ensures even layering and a beautiful interior crumb structure.
-This recipe was adapted from The Fearless Baker by Erin Jeanne McDowell, published by Rux Martin/Houghton Mifflin Harcourt c 2017. —Jamila Wilkinson
+Recipe adapted from The Fearless Baker by Erin Jeanne McDowell, published by Rux Martin/Houghton Mifflin Harcourt c 2017. —Jamila Wilkinson

 4 ¾ cups